m301/rdroid/README.md

 Android : Basic4Android (I was/am a big fan of Visual Basic 6.0, May release another project)

-## History & future !

-I was worked on this project during highschool,in 2011-2012.
-I wasn't familier with versioning systems, so there is no past history of code.
-The code is written very badly, it lacks proper implementation of modularity but still at that time for me it was a sample of good code ;)

 #### What next ?
 I dont have much time to rewrite code and didn't find reason to keep it with me :)